In SQL, the CHECK

 ADD CONSTRAINT amountCK CHECK (amount > 0);

-Note: If we try to add the CHECK
+- If we try to add the

-constraint amount > 0
+constraintamount > 0

-to a column that already has value less than 0, we will get an error.
+to a column that already has value less than 0, we will get an error. - The

 Remove CHECK Constraint